NENUKORAH/School_District_Analysis./README.md

 Thirdly, the modification impacted on the ranking of the schools and also impacted the score averages for math and reading.

-Finally, there were changes to results by school spending, school size and school type specifically in the buckets where Thomas Highschool falls under.
+Finally, there were changes to results by school spending, school size and school type specifically in the buckets where Thomas High school falls under.

 **Nnaemeka Enukorah**